eksiscloud/Varnish_7.x-multiple_sites/README.md

 Nowadays all my sites behind Varnish are WordPresses, so all site-vcls are identical.
 There is one WooCommerce, and it does some WC-stuff, but after all it is WordPress too.

-### Certbot crashes Ngnix
-`certbot renew` can't shutdown and restart Nginx right.
-Certbot shall shutdown Nginx first and after that it tries read nginx.pid and it is not there anymore.
-That situation is quite common reason for crashed Nginx because ports are in use by ghost-Nginx.
-Then you have to do `killall nginx` and after that `systemctl restart nginx`.
-When you have backend on dedicated VPS, not as 127.0.0.1, you can't use --standalone or --webroot either - you are stuck on --nginx even that is the issue.

-To fix that you need to
-* remove all post/pre settings if such exists (/etc/letsencrypt/cli.ini and renewal/*.host)
-* upgrade certbot to version 1.x
-* never use crontab to renew certificates; there is system-timer for that
-* do pipe; for certbot at very early stage on default.vcl

-HEADS UP: I don't think anything of that is really issue anymore. it has fixed now, I reckon.
-When installed using snap such issues vanished.

 ## Known limitations

 * `varnishd -C -f /etc/varnish/default.vcl` doesn't work.